 - Black Lotus (Alpha)

-That being said, it is fun to marvel at just how expensive MTG cards can become, so we thought we’d take a look at the most valuable cards in Magic: The Gathering.
+That being said, it is fun to marvel at just how valuable MTG cards can become, so we thought we’d take a look at the most expensive cards in Magic: The Gathering.

 Now, there are rules here.
-First of all, all of the prices are as listed on MTGGoldfish for a consistent comparison.
-Secondly, we’re talking about the most expensive these cards have been on the site.
-That means we’ve got a look back at the most expensive cards, rather than attempting to nail down any kind of finances in the current market.
+First of all, all of the prices are taken directly from auction houses or listed on MTGGoldfish for a consistent comparison.
+That also means we’re taking a look back at the most expensive Magic: The Gathering cards of all time, rather than attempting to nail down any kind of value in the current market.

 Thankfully, this leaves us with some all-time classic cards, so it’s likely to be true several years from now - even if the prices themselves change, the content should be accurate.
 Now then, without any more ado, onto the list.

-There’s a lot of Mox cards in this page, but we promised to lay out the most valuable MTG cards and Mox cards remain ridiculously valuable.
+There’s a lot of Mox cards on this list, but we promised to lay out the most valuable MTG cards - and Mox cards remain ridiculously valuable.
 This one's a Black mana source, and remains as ridiculously powerful as the rest of its moxy brethren.